Fundamentals of Hydrogen Pipeline Integrity (CS053F)

 Course agenda

-The Hydrogen Pipeline Integrity Virtual Training course runs over two days and includes breaks and question and answer sessions (30 minutes per day).
+The Hydrogen Pipeline Integrity Virtual Training course runs over two days.
 Additionally, you will have access to the following selected Tier 1: E-Learns prior the program start date: Pipeline Materials (CS013A), External Corrosion and Prevention (CS017A), Crack Management (CS050A).

 icon1